Zenomodiff/MPU6050-GYRO-Sensor-ZENO-VERSION/README.md

 # MPU6050-GYRO-Sensor-ZENO-VERSION
-This is the gyro sensor module pcB
+This is the gyro sensor module Pcb

 PCB VIEW